Armonica/architecture/README.md

 - Mongoose or Dogwater
 - Redis
 - MariaDB and connected
-- In fact would be interesting to be able to connect to as many DB as you want.
+- In fact would be interesting to be able to connect to as many DB as wanted.

 ### TODOs

 #### Main app

 - Knows to load plugins/modules/components/etc, the heck I want to name it
+- Plugins delivers a default config.
+- Knows to deliver static files and data depending on plugins

 #### Components